choikwangmo/choikwangmo.github.io/index.md

 - **Corporate leaders and senior executives** from diverse industries worldwide
 - **Diplomats and foreign service officers** engaged in international relations
-- **Fire service officers and firefighters**, especially those in senior or command positions
+- **Fire service, police, and other public officials**, especially those in senior, supervisory, or command positions
-- **Police officers and law enforcement officials**, particularly in supervisory or leadership roles
+- **Children’s robotics education initiatives and programs**, covering curriculum design, hands-on training kits, and STEM outreach projects
-- **Other categories of public officials and civil servants** in significant positions of responsibility
+- **AI-era English education**, focusing on using ChatGPT for English writing practice, structured thinking in English, and innovative language-learning methodologies

 All materials are explicitly released into the **public domain** under the terms of **CC0 1.0 Universal**.